Learning Infinite-Layer Networks: Without the Kernel Trick: Discussion

 \section{Discussion}

 We presented a new online algorithm that employs kernels implicitly but avoids the kernel trick assumption.
 Namely, the algorithm can be invoked even when one has access to only estimations of the scalar product.
 The problem was motivated by kernels resulting from neural nets, but it can of course be applied to any scalar product of the form we described.
-To summarize, we can cast our result into a larger model that might be of independent interest.
-Consider a setting where a learner can observe an unbiased estimate of a coordinate in a kernel matrix, or alternatively the scalar product between any two observations.
+As an example of an interesting extension, consider a setting where a learner can observe an unbiased estimate of a coordinate in a kernel matrix, or alternatively the scalar product between any two observations.
 Our results imply that in this setting the above rates are applicable, and at least for the square loss, having no access to the true values in the kernel matrix is not necessarily prohibitive during training.